whatmurder/information-security/h3-hello-lab.md

 I installed neofetch for fun because it's cool and I don't care that it's deprecated.

+here's the command to install neofetch:

+    sudo apt install neofetch

 Some thoughts on the reading material and the Debian installation:

 * The *Command Line Basics Revisited* document is in my opinion super useful and should probably be taught to everybody who comes to study computer science in Haaga-Helia